 B’nai Jacob Adas Yeshuron, aka “The Kapulier Shul”, was incorporated on North 19th Street in 1909.
 Soon after they built a new synagogue at North 24th and Nicholas.
-They merged with Beth Hamedrosh Adas Yeshurun and worshipped together at North 25th and Seward Street.
+They merged with Beth Hamedrosh Adas Yeshurun and worshipped together at 2531 Seward Street.
 In 1948, the City of Omaha bought the land where their synagogue was and the congregation moved their building to 3028 Cuming Street, and both congregations moved to that location.

 Beth Hamedrosh Adas Yeshurun merged with B’nai Jacob Anshe Sholom to form B’nai Jacob Adas Yeshurun in 1952, keeping the nickname “The Kapulier Shul”.
 After staying at their Cuming Street address for more than 30 years, they closed in 1985.

 The first Wise Memorial Hospital was opened in North Omaha in 1901.
 Named for Rabbi Isaac Meyer Wise, founder of American Reform Judaism, it was located in a small frame building constructed at 3208 Sherman Avenue in 1901.
 In 1902, Wise Hospital moved to the former J.J.
 Brown estate in North Omaha at 2225 Sherman Avenue.
 The hospital stayed there until 1908, when it moved to South Omaha.